c Control Charts

 The number of injuries each month is plotted for a two-year period.
 For example, there were 2 injuries (c = 2) in January 2002 and 4 injuries (c =4) in February 2002.
 The overall average and control limits have also been calculated and plotted.

 The figure is in statistical control.
 What does it mean when the c chart is in statistical control?
-It means that there are only common causes of variation present (see January 2004 e-zine on variation, available on the web-site).
+It means that there are only common causes of variation present (see January 2004 publication on variation, available on the web-site).
 It also means that the number of injuries will remain consistent in the near future.
 The average number per month will be around 2.
 Some months it may be as high as 6, others as low as 0.

 Since the process is in control, the system must be changed to decrease the number of injuries.
 This is management's responsibility.
 However, the people closest to the job will usually have great ideas about what needs to be done to improve the process.
 They usually do not have the authority to make the required changes.
 Attempting to decrease the number of injuries by encouraging the workforce to be more careful will not work.
 The process must be changed.
 Examine the reasons why injuries occur.
-A Pareto diagram (June 2004 e-zine available on the website) can be used for this.
+A Pareto diagram (June 2004 publication available on the website) can be used for this.
 Look for ways to prevent injuries from occurring in the first place.

 The steps in constructing a c chart are given below.
 The equations you need are shown to the right.